• Fall Recipes

 dairy free pumpkin seed pesto in a white bowl on a wooden board next to garlic and basil leaves.

-More pesto recipes to enjoy
+🥣 More tasty pesto recipes

 Pesto is always popular here on the site!
-From pesto options such as my vegan pistachio pesto to ways to use them such as my coriander pesto pasta, they are such a favourite.
+From pesto options such as my vegan pistachio pesto to ways to use them such as my coriander pesto pasta, they are such a favorite.
 Some recent recipes to try out:

 I’m always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes.
-And please do leave a star rating if you tried the recipe!
+And please do leave a star rating ⭐ if you tried the recipe!

-Recipe
+📖 Recipe

 pumpkin seed pesto in a white bowl on a wooden board next to basil leaves and garlic bulb.